Vegan Japanese

 A wet hand holding a ball of sushi rice, roughly the size of a medium apple, positioned above the prepared nori sheet on the sushi mat.

-1. Wet your hands (this keeps the rice from sticking), then grab a ball of seasoned rice — about 120g or the size of a small apple.
+1. Wet your hands (this keeps the rice from sticking), then grab a ball of seasoned rice.
+You need about 120g or the size of a small apple.

 Sushi rice spread evenly across the nori sheet, reaching all edges and corners, with the nori still resting on cling film over the bamboo mat.